 Just as you don't allow a dog who isn't housetrained to have free run of the house, a dog not trained to go in one spot shouldn't have free run of your yard.
 The best way to keep your dog from relieving himself outside of the area you choose is to keep him on a leash.
 Stand in the spot you've chosen, and wait until he relieves himself.
 Don't let him explore other areas of the yard until he goes.

-Alternatively, you can use temporary fencing to block off the area.
+You can also use temporary fencing to block off the area.
 Place your dog within the enclosed area and give the potty cue.
 Let your dog out of the enclosure once he has done his business.

 Reward Good Behavior